 The Newtonian reflector is one of the most versatile optical configurations ever created.
 Whether homebuilt or commercially manufactured, a good Newtonian can rival the performance of any optical design.

 Knowledge is power.
 The more you know about your Newtonian reflector’s potential and its pitfalls, the better equipped you’ll be to ensure it’s delivering peak performance.

-Me, my new scope, and a bloody big rock.
-(Courtesy George Brandie)
+Me, the Outback Travelscope, and a bloody big rock.

 Requiring only a few parts, this simple and effective setup provides stable images for detailed views of the night sky.

 “This is the best binocular mount I’ve ever used!”

 Those were the first words out of my mouth as I came indoors from testing my just-completed binocular rig.
 It’s rare that I build something that actually works better than expected, but finally I’d come up with a binocular mount that provides steady views, is easy to use, very portable, and simple to build.
 It was a good night.